 Here’s how to remove CBCS from your credit report.

 CBCS Collections or Credit Bureau Collection Services Inc is a collection company with a long history.
 They’ve been in business since 1929 and are out of Columbus, OH.

 You may see CBCS Collections on your credit report as:

 - CBCS Bedford, NH

 - CBCS Dayton, OH

 CBCS Collections is legitimate.
 They are a collection company working on behalf of your original creditor.
 They’ve been in business for almost 100 years, helping companies earn money back that they lost due to default.

 While they are legitimate, it doesn’t mean you should talk to them or give in and pay the collection they are hounding you about.

-There are some proven ways to remove CBCS Collections from your FREE credit report, helping you through the difficult time that caused the issue.
+There are some proven ways to remove CBCS Collections from your credit report, helping you through the difficult time that caused the issue.

 If you don’t remove them from your credit report, the information will stay on your credit report for 7 years.
 While it does not affect your credit score the entire 7 years, future lenders see it.